AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

    3.2.
 Continue on to the Edit page, scroll to Customize Spoke Advertised VPC CIDRs.

    3.3.
-Enter the Virtual IP/CIDR of Cloud Spoke VPC that On-prem is able to route
+Enter the Virtual CIDR of cloud spoke VPC that on-prem is able to route

+      - make sure advertise the Virtual CIDR of cloud spoke VPC not the Virtual IP of specific cloud instance

    3.4.
 Click the button "Save"